Juan-Bianchi/webhook-and-AWSLambda/Readme.md

 ![IssueEntity2](https://github.com/Juan-Bianchi/webhook-and-AWSLambda/assets/104390122/674d139f-7fdb-4006-b799-6c145a16af18)

-1. action: It describes the action that triggered the webhook.
-E.g: 'create', 'update', 'remove', etc.
+1. action: Describes the specific action that triggered the webhook.
+Examples include 'create,' 'update,' 'remove,' etc.
-2. createdAt: It shows date and time when the entity was modified.
+2. createdAt: Indicates the date and time when the entity was last modified.
-3. asignee: This property will be present only if the Issue has been assigned to a Team member.
-Only one person can be the asignee of an issue.
+3. asignee: This property is present only if the issue has been assigned to a team member.
+An issue can only have one assignee.
-4. state: It gives information about the state of the issue.
-This object has a property called name that informs the state.
+4. state: Provides information about the current state of the issue.
+The 'name' property within this object indicates the current status of the issue.
-5. team: It provides details about the work team.
+5. team: Offers details about the assigned work team.
-6. suscribersId: An array that contains IDs of user assigned to help the asignee to finish the Issue.
+6. suscribersId: An array containing the IDs of users assigned to assist the assignee in completing the issue.
-7. type: It informs the entity that is being modified.
+7. type: Specifies the type of entity being modified.